 3. Freeze Dance Competition!
 Get your kids moving with some Thriller or GhostBusters music.
 Students can dance in their element at home (which should be really fun to watch).
 Make it more fun by having a freeze dance.
 If the student keeps dancing, they’re out.
 The last student standing wins!

 4. Have a Bubble Gum Blowing Challenge!
 Make sure to ask parents for permission before doing this activity for students’ allergies or dental restrictions.
 Then, challenge students!
 If they can blow a bubble, then you will have to put a spider in your hair.
 Of course, they can take a screenshot and keep it at the end.
 I recommend using these fake spider rings.

 5. Have a fun STEM challenge!
 One example is having students create a pumpkin tower.
 In this challenge, students create the tallest tower using craft sticks and pumpkin candies.
 They stack them on top of one another to create a tall tower.
 There’s a lot of balancing, concentration, and patience in this activity.
 Other examples include bone tower, web design, and candy corn bottle flipping.
 You can also use any of the STEAM activities included in this yearlong bundle.

 Here are a couple of other resources for your Halloween or Fall party

-These Halloween STEM Task Cards are low prep, easy to incorporate STEM activities that can be used in ANY elementary classroom!
+These Halloween STEM Task Cards are low prep, easy to incorporate STEM activities that ANY elementary classroom can use!

 For some more educational party activities, check out my math games here!